-The new book will be available for purchase in early 2016!
+The new book is available for purchase!Buy Now

 We refer to thought patterns and emotional tendencies that hinder your ability to respond to business issues in a productive and professional way as HeadTrash.

 Take our short index to determine your HeadTrash and the specific effects that each type of HeadTrash has on you and your decisions.Start Your Index NowWatch The HeadTrash Videos

 Have you ever worked for an organization whose culture is burdened by “analysis paralysis?”
 Where every task is met with requests for additional research to justify the initiative to someone further up the chain?
 Deadlines are missed, discussions are circular and productivity grinds to a halt.
 The culprit might be the HeadTrash of Insecurity.

 Insecurity is one of the hardest types of HeadTrash to identify.
 It can manifest in many different ways and is easily confused with the other varieties of HeadTrash.
 For example, when one mixes Anger with Insecurity, it results in a passive-aggressive response that can be confusing and frustrating for both parties.
 Sometimes Insecurity will cause someone to express their Anger about one topic when they’re actually angry about something completely different, which leads to miscommunication.

 Insecurity in a leader can result in resentful and irritated subordinates.
 Managers who are insecure don’t often praise their subordinates.
 Always needing to be reassured, the insecure leader will take it upon themselves to claim credit on behalf of their entire staff because he or she lacks confidence in their own abilities.

 It also doesn’t help that insecure people don’t take criticism well.
 Constructive criticism offered as a way to encourage improvement is seen as an attack that says, “You’re not performing well enough.”
 Instead of taking good advice to heart, the insecure person feels inadequate and gets defensive when any type of critical comment is made.